[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 terraform iam policy console new policy

-We saw a variety of ways to represent policies using Terraform, which is fantastic.
-But which one should we use and when? 🤔
+We’ve seen various ways to represent policies using Terraform, but which one should we use and when?

 However, the aws_iam_policy_document data resource approach is recommended because it allows Terraform to validate any errors without having to apply the changes, which is not possible in other cases.

 Below are two policies, one with the HEREDOC syntax and one with the jsonencode function.
-Both of these policies have a typo in the Action key, which reads MistakeInAction at the moment.
+Both policies have a typo in the Action key, which reads MistakeInAction at the moment.

 resource "aws_iam_user_policy" "s3_list_only_policy" {